seiyaku

 George and the Dragon, a typical name for a typical English country pub.
 An institution largely unchanged for over a thousand years; until the last 30 years or so.

-Now they have almost disappeared; replaced by 'family restaurants', kids playground in the garden, wider choice of pickles for the 'ploughman's lunch', inside toilets (renamed as American 'restrooms'), an interesting increase in the number pubs offering of lap dancing bars, and no smoking.
+Now they've almost disappeared; replaced by 'family restaurants', kids playground in the garden, wider choice of pickles for the 'ploughman's lunch', inside toilets (renamed as American 'restrooms'), an interesting increase in the number pubs offering of lap dancing, and no smoking.

 Of course, not all these 'improvements' are welcomed by all customers.
 Many hanker for the pre-karaoke days.